fedenunez/creative-theme-jekyll/bli-guides/bli-alexa.md

 + Select source(input):
   + "_Alexa, change the input to (SOURCE-NAME) on (DEVICE-NAME)_"
   + _Description_: Selects source on device.
 In _Alexa's_ language, "sources" are equivalent to "inputs".
-Possible sources are all enabled sources on device and manual sources added in _BLI_ _Interfaces_ page (only being _PRO_)
+Possible sources are all enabled sources on device and manual sources added in _BLI_ _Interfaces_ page (only being _PRO_).

 ## How to change discovered device name

+Sometimes, Alexa's identifier device name could not be a suitable name to be used.
+Depending if it's an uncommon or rare name, Alexa will not understand and complete the instruction, being necessary to edit Alexa's device name.

+The ways to edit the Alexa's identifier device name are:
+  + change the resource name at _BLI_ configuration (through _BeoLiving App_ or web interface, being _PRO_) and re-discover all devices.
+  + edition through _Alexa App_ for all devices that are not _AV renderer_ _BLI's_ resource type.
+This is a known limitation of _Alexa App_.

-## Workaround when select input fails
+## Workarounds when select input fails

+Source (input) names for each device could not be shared to or saved by _Alexa_.
+The skill will try to match the source (input) that _Alexa_ understood with device sources.
+She understands possible popular sources like "_YouTube_" or "_Android TV_" most of the time, but using custom and rare names will cause to confuse her or to not find any match with the desired source to select, provoking to not accomplish the desired control instruction.

+When its impossible for _Alexa_ to select an specific source, try:

++ Change source name through _Interfaces_ page at _BLI_ web interface (only being _PRO_).
+Then re-discover devices.
++ Create a macro in _BLI_ that selects the source in the device and call "_Alexa, activate (SCENE-NAME)_".
+To start using the macro with _Alexa_, call for a device discovery.